 I found this ornate dresser on Facebook Market place and thought it was the perfect piece to kick off the year.
 Isn’t she gorgeous?

-- Ornate Vintage Dresser
+- Ornate Vintage furniture

 - White Lightning Cleaner